 LOVE-A-BULL, Inc. is an outgrowth of the former Austin American Pit Bull Terrier Meetup Group, which was formed in 2003.
 This social meetup group for owners and dogs to connect and form a community evolved into a group of people who wanted to see change.
 Since that time, organizers recognized that the political climate warranted the need for change.
 As a result, LOVE-A-BULL org achieved 501(c)(3) status in 2008 so that the group could more fully attain its mission and goals.

-Love-A-Bull was organized to educate and to advocate on behalf of the American Pit Bull Terrier, the American Staffordshire Terrier, and the Staffordshire Bull Terrier (all breeds commonly referred to as “pit bulls”) and pit bull mixes.
+LOVE-A-BULL was organized to educate and advocate on behalf of the American Pit Bull Terrier, the American Staffordshire Terrier, and the Staffordshire Bull Terrier (all breeds commonly referred to as “pit bulls”) and pit bull mixes.
 The message we try to spread is that they are dogs, just like any other dog, they just happened to be called pit bulls.

-Our group is composed of members that live in Austin and the surrounding areas, as well as national members who wish to support our mission.
-We welcome the support of proud Pit Bull Parents and others interested in supporting the above ideals and those who will work to further our goals.
+LOVE-A-BULL regularly hosts fun activities, but its main goal is to promote advocacy and education.
+Our group is comprised of members who live in Austin and the surrounding areas, as well as national members who wish to support our mission.
+We welcome the support of proud pit bull parents and others interested in supporting the above ideals and those who will work to further our goals.

 Our organization’s volunteers frequently attend local conferences, such as American Pets Alive! & Texas Unites for Animals, as guest speakers to educate and advocate on behalf of pit bull-type dogs.
 Our speaking engagements allow us the incredible opportunity to network with the community, offer education, promote our resources, and encourage partnerships with local municipalities.
 As an organization, we understand the need for reaching out and addressing the stigma surrounding these dogs, and we invite open dialogue in order to bring insight to an incredibly misaligned “breed”.